monodot/monodot/README.md

 - 🌍 My blogs: [tomd.xyz][tomd] and [Tutorial Works][tw]
 - [Live Curtain][lc], a message displayer and countdown clock for your online meetings
+- [Apoll.app][apoll], a way to create and share super-simple, anonymous, expiring polls

 🤔 I'm interested in: